 To make matters worse, celery seems to be an obligatory ingredient in those ever-so-popular smoothies, perhaps to compensate for the sugar content in your “healthy” smoothie!

 Not only did I not like celery growing up, I never really enjoyed it much as an adult – until I went to cooking school!
 There we learned how to treat this vegetable properly and make it shine on its own or be a complementary ingredient in a dish.
 Add it to salads for a beautiful crunch, or cook it and transform it into a cream soup.

 - 1 onion, diced

 - 1 teaspoon turmeric, ground

 - 1 bunch celery, about 8-10 celery sticks, cut into 1 inch pieces

-- 3 cups fresh parsley, finely chopped (only the tough part of the stem removed)
+- 3 cups fresh parsley, finely chopped (most of the stems removed)